-BEIJING (AP) — A Chinese court on Friday jailed two journalists accused of taking bribes and smearing an engineering company with fabricated articles, one of a series of recent scandals surrounding the state-controlled media.
+BEIJING (AP) — A Chinese court has jailed two journalists accused of taking bribes and smearing a listed engineering company with fabricated articles.

-The Yuelu District Court in the central city of Changsha sentenced Chen Yongzhou to one year and 10 months in jail for what it said were false reports accusing construction equipment manufacturer Zoomlion of announcing phony financial information.
+The Yuelu District Court in the central city of Changsha sentenced Chen Yongzhou to one year and 10 months over what it said were false reports accusing construction equipment manufacturer Zoomlion of releasing false financial information.
 Chen was also fined 20,000 yuan ($3,300) and forced to turn over 30,000 yuan (5,000) in alleged bribe money.